 Sea-Tac Airport's Stormwater Program

 Clean water is a priority for businesses and citizens in Seattle and surrounding communities.
-The importance of water quality encompasses agriculture, commerce, tourism, recreation, and wildlife; all key drivers of the regional economy.
+The importance of water quality encompasses agriculture, commerce, tourism, recreation, and wildlife, all key drivers of the regional economy.
 Water quality is influenced by stormwater runoff and management.
 Sea-Tac Airport is responsible for 1,600 aces of drainage area that flows directly into three local streams and the Puget Sound.

 How is Stormwater at the Airport Regulated?

 As part of the recently completed Master Plan improvements, the airport stormwater management systems have been completely retrofitted and upgraded to meet the most stringent environmental standards.
 Through these improvements runoff containing high concentrations of deicing fluids are captured and treated before being discharge to Puget Sound.
 Metals and other pollutants harmful to salmon and other aquatic organisms have been reduced to safe levels before entering local streams.
+Stormwater discharges from the airport are well below permit limits with low variability in comparison to other airports and industrial stormwater.

 The Washington State Department of Ecology (Ecology) regulates the discharge of stormwater runoff from industrial facilities through the issuance of a National Pollution Discharge Elimination System (NPDES) permits